gihan-tharuka/Medicare-Assist-Laravel-CRM/README.md

 - **Medicine Management**: Add, edit, and track medicines within the system.
 - **Stock Management**: Monitor medicine stock levels and set alerts for low inventory.
 - **Appointment Management**: Oversee and manage patient appointments.
-- **Analytics**: Generate reports and gain insights into the clinic's performance.
+- **Analytics**: Generate reports and gain insights into the growth and performance.

 ### **User Features**
 - **Appointment Booking**: Patients can book, reschedule, and cancel appointments.
-- **Subscription Plans**: Manage subscription plans for regular patients.
+- **Subscription Plans**: Manage subscriptions, renewals, and cancellations.
 - **View Medicines**: Patients can view available medicines and their details.
-- **Appointment Management**: Patients can view and manage their upcoming appointments.
-- **Subscriptions Management**: Manage subscriptions, renewals, and cancellations.

 ## 3. Technologies Used

 - **Laravel**: Backend framework used for handling the server-side logic and database interactions.